StatelessStudio/api-machine/README.md

 #### Using Different HTTP Methods

-ts-rest provides convenience classes for each HTTP method with appropriate default status codes:
+api-machine provides convenience classes for each HTTP method with appropriate default status codes:

 ```typescript
 // GET endpoint (200 OK by default)